-Gluten-free pumpkin donuts with brown sugar icing are the perfect treat for fall mornings.
+Gluten-free pumpkin donuts with brown sugar icing are the perfect treat for fall.
 The warm spices of cinnamon, nutmeg, and ginger combine with the creamy pumpkin puree to create a deliciously moist and flavorful donut.
-The addition of rich brown sugar icing adds just the right amount of sweetness to balance out the warm spices.
+The rich brown sugar icing adds just the right amount of sweetness to balance the warm spices.

 These donuts are perfect for breakfast or as a dessert and are sure to be a hit with everyone who tries them.
 So why not try making a batch of pumpkin donuts with brown sugar icing today and enjoy the delicious taste of fall?